National Consultation on Nepal’s Graduation from the LDC Category, Implementation of IPoA and SDGs Held

 Ladies and Gentlemen!

-We are standing here against the backdrop of the 2016 Development Assistance Committee (DAC) High Level Meeting decision to revise the reporting directives of Official Development Assistance (ODA) on peace and security expenditures paving the way for the eligibility of certain security and defence costs, including measures to prevent violent extremism and provide limited military training.
-This redefinition of ODA has expanded the relationship between security and development and can be termed as a step towards “militarisation of aid”.
+We are standing here against the backdrop of the 2016 Development Assistance Committee (DAC) High-Level Meeting decision to revise the reporting directives of Official Development Assistance (ODA) on peace and security expenditures paving the way for the eligibility of certain security and defense costs, including measures to prevent violent extremism and provide limited military training.
+This redefinition of ODA has expanded the relationship between security and development and can be termed as a step toward the “militarisation of aid”.
 In the days to come, this would be promoting the use of development and economic assistance for the security interests of the donor countries.
 Recent surges in terrorist attacks have been used to justify the need for the inclusion of peace and security expenditures in ODA.
-In reality, addressing poverty, promoting socio-economic development and narrowing the development gap would ultimately contribute to reducing conflicts and wars in the world.
+In reality, addressing poverty, promoting socio-economic development, and narrowing the development gap would ultimately contribute to reducing conflicts and wars in the world.
 Contrasting to this sustainable solution towards maintaining peace and security, the reporting of security-related expenditures as ODA would promote a heavy-handed approach to tackle the already worse situation in war-torn countries.

-There are chances that the aid money diverted in the name of peace and security further provokes conflict and instability such as in the case of Israel-Palestine, Iraq and Afghanistan.
+There are chances that the aid money diverted in the name of peace and security further provokes conflict and instability such as in the case of Israel-Palestine, Iraq, and Afghanistan.
 If it happens so, it is against the spirit of international treaties and conventions, including the Charter of the United Nations and the Geneva Conventions.
-The Charter of the United Nations mentions the purpose of the United Nations as to take effective collective measures for the prevention and removal of threats to the international peace and security by peaceful means, and in conformity with the principles of justice and international law (Charter of the United Nations, 1945: Chapter 1, Article 1.1).
-Sometimes, military aid to both the conflicting parties, for instance, Israel and Palestine, thus perpetuating the war tends to violate Common Article one of the Geneva Conventions, which states that "third states have an international legal obligation not only to avoid encouraging international humanitarian law violations committed by others, but also to take measures to put an end to ongoing violations and to actively prevent their occurrence".
+The Charter of the United Nations mentions the purpose of the United Nations as to take effective collective measures for the prevention and removal of threats to international peace and security by peaceful means and in conformity with the principles of justice and international law (Charter of the United Nations, 1945: Chapter 1, Article 1.1).
+Sometimes, military aid to both the conflicting parties, for instance, Israel and Palestine, thus perpetuating the war tends to violate Common Article One of the Geneva Conventions, which states that “third states have an international legal obligation not only to avoid encouraging international humanitarian law violations committed by others, but also to take measures to put an end to ongoing violations and to actively prevent their occurrence”.
 Furthermore, the reporting of security expenditure as ODA is in conflict with the three humanitarian principles – humanity, neutrality, and impartiality – enshrined in innumerable UN General Assembly Resolutions.
 Militarisation of aid also casts doubt that a considerable portion of the 0.7 percent of the Gross National Income (GNI) aid commitment by the developed countries, and specifically, 0.15 to 0.2 percent to the LDCs as per Addis Ababa Agenda for Action (AAAA) may be delivered in forms of security expenditure, and not in value-adding economic sectors.

 Militarisation of aid has already turned some of the LDCs into battlefields.
-Providing security-related aid in the name of counterterrorism has resulted in protracted conflicts and wars, undermining human rights of the civilians in the partner countries and their neighbouring countries, as observed in Afghanistan which received a huge amount of military aid from the US and its Western allies clad in their campaigns for peace, security and democracy, but the country has not stabilised yet.
+Providing security-related aid in the name of counterterrorism has resulted in protracted conflicts and wars, undermining the human rights of the civilians in the partner countries and their neighboring countries, as observed in Afghanistan which received a huge amount of military aid from the US and its Western allies clad in their campaigns for peace, security and democracy, but the country has not stabilized yet.
 Among the LDCs, militarised aid to combat terrorism can also be seen in countries such as Mali and Uganda.
-Similarly, there has been U.S. base in Djibouti, new drone base in Niger, airstrips in Burkina Faso and various other airfields and facilities across Africa in the name of countering terrorism.
-There are also instances, for example in Mali, when the foreign trained local army have staged a coup d'état overthrowing incumbent government.
+Similarly, there have been U.S. base in Djibouti, new drone base in Niger, airstrips in Burkina Faso and various other airfields and facilities across Africa in the name of countering terrorism.
+There are also instances, for example in Mali, when the foreign-trained local army have staged a coup d’état overthrowing incumbent government.
 We have also faced bitter experiences in the world when the transition from military to civilian development failed to occur, giving rise to new insecurity and illegitimacy.

 We have also observed the trend of militarisation of humanitarian aid.
 In Haiti, one of the LDCs, militarisation of humanitarian aid was observed during the 2010 earthquake.
-During the critical 72 hours after the earthquake, the US military seized control of the airport and prioritised military flights over flights carrying medical supplies, doctors and relief experts.
-The military definitely has a role to play in case of emergency, for instance, in the evacuation of wounded civilians and protecting civilian population during wars.
+During the critical 72 hours after the earthquake, the US military seized control of the airport and prioritized military flights over flights carrying medical supplies, doctors, and relief experts.
+The military definitely has a role to play in case of emergency, for instance, in the evacuation of wounded civilians and protecting the civilian population during wars.
 In fact, under Geneva Conventions, they have an obligation to do so.
 As long as there is a clear distinction between the roles played by the military and humanitarian actors, it should not be a problem.
-But the main concern is the confluence of military agenda and humanitarian agenda to pursue military or political interests.
-Humanitarian efforts are being used in forms of counter-insurgency to win the heart and minds of the affected population.
+However the main concern is the confluence of military agenda and humanitarian agenda to pursue military or political interests.
+Humanitarian efforts are being used in forms of counter-insurgency to win the hearts and minds of the affected population.
 Such targeted efforts often take sides which raises doubt over the impartiality of humanitarian action.
-Moreover, the security forces in such situation tend to be least accountable to the public, and their activities and approaches are not transparent.
+Moreover, the security forces in such situations tend to be least accountable to the public, and their activities and approaches are not transparent.

 Violent conflict and civil strife pose severe constraints to LDC graduation, especially the conflictaffected African and Arab LDCs which account for more than half of LDCs globally.
 Exacerbated by political instability, conflict affected LDCs are facing daunting challenges related to their structural vulnerabilities.
 In this regard, the Istanbul Programme of Action for the Least Developed Countries for the Decade 2011-2020 (IPoA) recognises the close link between peace and security and sustainable development in LDCs, and urges the development partners to provide appropriate assistance at the request of the conflict-affected LDCs in accordance with the Charter of the United Nations, to help prevention and resolution through peaceful means and support post-conflict situations.
 The Sustainable Development Goal (SDG) has also acknowledged the nexus between peace-security and achievement of sustainable development.

 There has been a very poor understanding among the donor countries on the fundamental causes of conflicts.
-In West Africa, the international community takes Mali crisis, for instance, as caused by Islamist terrorist groups in the region and terms it as “fight against terror”.
+In West Africa, the international community takes the Mali crisis, for instance, as caused by Islamist terrorist groups in the region and terms it as “fight against terror”.
 But the failure to understand the root causes being bad governance, corruption, discrimination and ethnic marginalisation, has further exacerbated the problem.
 Simply pouring large amounts of aid money in training the local military and conducting military intervention in the name of “counter-terrorism” will not put an end to the current crisis.
 Only by analysing what is broken will we know how to fix it.
 Targeting development finance in different areas, including poverty reduction, infrastructure, trade, education, and health among many others, would be a long-lasting solution towards ending violent conflicts.

-I thank you once again for your invitation and I wish you all the best for the successful outcomes of the Reality of Aid Global Assembly and CSO Strategy Meeting on Development Assistance Committee (DAC).
+I thank you once again for your invitation and I wish you all the best for the successful outcomes of the Reality of Aid Global Assembly and CSO Strategy Meeting on the Development Assistance Committee (DAC).

 Thank you all!